aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 [^2]: Instead of a function, we could have some other callable, such as a Python class.

-[^3]: Some people say that something else than a function could be returned and that it should still be called a decorator.
+[^3]: Some people say that something other than a function could be returned and that it should still be called a decorator.

 [^4]: In French, use `ecrit()`.

-[^5]: You may see a different result if I change the program in the mean time.
+[^5]: You may see a different result if I change the program in the meantime.